-With almost 7 hours of video instruction, it's as if you were sitting next to me in the writer's room... without me stealing fries from your lunch order.
+With over 10 hours of video instruction, it's as if you were sitting next to me in the writer's room... without me stealing fries from your lunch order.

 I can't promise you'll be hired on a show, but I promise to make you a much better writer.
 And there's no greater joy than learning how to move your audience to laughs and tears.
 Express your creativity!

 Take the mystery out of writing a script